nagius/RemoteRelay/README.md

 No return.
 The connection will be lost as the module is rebooting.

+## Issues

+Sometimes the ESP8266 reset when a relay is switched off.
+I couldn't find anything wrong with the code, the memory management or the watchdog.
+As this issue occurs only when the ESP8266 is connected to the relay board, I suspect some EMI on the relay release to be messing around with the power regulation of the board.
+Yes, there is a flyback diode.
+I tried to filter it with few capacitors here and there but no luck, I would need an oscilloscope to dig further...
+Any help welcome !

 ## License

 Copyleft 2018 - Nicolas AGIUS - GNU GPLv3